jhonnyizidoro/strapi-generate-types/README.md

 ## Installation

-`pnpm add -D <>`
+`pnpm add -D @jmen/strapi-types-generate`

 ## Configuration file

-Create a `strapi-types-generate.json` in the root of your project.
+First, create a `strapi-types-generate.json` file in the root of your project.

-You cal also run the CLI providing the path fpr the config file: `pnpm stg --config=src/config.json`.
+You cal also run the CLI providing the path for the config file: `pnpm stg --config=src/config.json`.

-`strapi-types-generate.json`
+Example `strapi-types-generate.json`:

 ```json
 {